sivadnomis/Image-Mosaics/README.txt

   Runs SSIM (Structural Similarity Index) test on a source image and its mosaic, returns a decimal score (higher = closer match).

-  createallmosaics.py

-  Creates 4 mosaics for each of my main test images (monkey.jpg, me.jpg, rainbow.jpg) for 4 different sizes (50, 20, 10, 5).
-Mainly used for cleanup after experimenting with different image techniques.

-  SSIM_tests.py

-  Runs suite of SSIM tests, on the 4 mosaics for each of the main test images.

   RGBhistogram.py image/library [lib]

   Genarates 2 histograms showing the RGB colour distribution of the image/library specified in the argument.
 Use 'lib' flag if argument is a library.